-- One Mainsail

-- Two large Headsails

-- One storm jib

-- One spinnaker

-- O5.07.02 Prior to a race, only one from each type of Sails (two large Headsails) shall be submitted from each Boat for inspection.
-Only Sails that have been stamped shall be on board.

-- 05.07.03 The Storm Jib shall be on board when racing.
+- Two large Headsails One spinnaker - 5.7.2 Prior to a race, only one from each type of Sails (two large Headsails) shall be submitted from each Boat for inspection.
+Only Sails that have been stamped shall be on board. - 5.7.3 The Storm Jib shall be on board when racing.